Lanterloo: Irish loo

 There is no Dumby, but each person can exchange his cards, as at Pam-Loo.
 Other rules are the same as at three-card loo.

 Variations

 Unlimited loo

-Each player is looed the whole amount in the pool until the occurrence of a bold stand, which can only happen when three players stand the game, and each win a trick, or when two play, and one takes two chips and the other only one.
+Each player is looed the whole amount in the pool until the occurrence of a bold stand, which only occurs when three players stand the game, and each win a trick, or when two play, and one takes two chips and the other only one.
 The dealer being last in hand has always the advantage of knowing how many are to play before he decides.
-It likewise sometimes happen, when a large sum is in the pool, that none of the players consider it safe to stand, in which case the dealer takes the whole pool.
+It likewise sometimes happen, when a large sum is in the pool, that no player consider it safe to stand, in which case the dealer takes the whole pool.
 This variation, also known as Loo the Board, forces those who lose the game to double the amount of chips in the pool, making it grow faster than in other forms of Loo.